-The Fleet Management Unit (FMU) serves as liaison between the NJDOC and Department of the Treasury, Bureau of Transportation Services, to ensure that all departmental vehicles are receiving proper repair at all Treasury, Bureau of Transportation Services, repair facilities.
+The Fleet Management Unit (FMU) serves as a liaison between the NJDOC and Department of the Treasury, Bureau of Transportation Services, to ensure that all departmental vehicles are receiving proper repairs at all repair facilities.
 All correspondence between the two departments relating to vehicle operations is handled by the FMU.
-The unit also is responsible for registrations, insurance cards, fueling cards, EZ-Pass account oversight - including transponder assignments.
+The unit also is responsible for registrations, insurance cards, fueling cards, EZ-Pass account oversight – including transponder assignments.
 The FMU interacts with NJDOC vehicle coordinators and Treasury, Bureau of Transportation Services, staff to evaluate vehicle replacement schedules and orchestrate vehicle exchanges.
 Additionally, continuous evaluation of Federal Motor Vehicle standards is conducted to ensure departmental compliance.

 The FMU manages the department's extensive vehicle database, analyzing current and historical vehicle assignment information as well as mileage reporting to establish vehicle replacement criteria.
 Requests for NJDOC vehicle information from outside agencies is provided when appropriate.
-In addition, the unit composes investigative correspondence of vehicle-related infractions, such as Vehicle Complaints and Traffic Violations forwarded by the Department of the Treasury.
+In addition, the unit investigates and composes correspondence regarding vehicle-related infractions, such as Vehicle Complaints and Traffic Violations forwarded by the Department of the Treasury.

-The FMU prepares all documentation required to acquire new vehicles.
+The FMU prepares all documentation required for the acquisition of new vehicles.
 It also evaluates special equipment needs, such as security equipment, and coordinates installation.
-The unit is constantly on call to assist departmental personnel in the retrieval of disabled vehicles, ensuring that retrieval is in compliance with Department of the Treasury policy.
+The unit is always on call to assist departmental personnel in the retrieval of disabled vehicles, ensuring that retrieval is in compliance with Department of the Treasury policy.